forever-am/cryptoriskcontrol-site/methodology.md

 CRC Portfolio Indices are reference portfolios that crypto-investors can use to gain upside exposure to crypto-currencies, while maintaining robust downside protection.
-The core methodology, [Minmax Drawdown Control](https://ssrn.com/abstract=3179215) provides a robust adaptive solution to the classical [Markowitz (1952)](https://doi.org/10.1111/j.1540-6261.1952.tb01525.x) portfolio allocation problem when underlying assets have very little history, or when market dynamics change so that the past no longer predicts the future.
+The core methodology, [Minmax Drawdown Control](https://ssrn.com/abstract=3179215) provides a robust adaptive solution to the classical [Markowitz (1952)](https://doi.org/10.1111/j .1540-6261.1952.tb01525.x) portfolio-allocation problem when underlying assets have very little history, or when market dynamics change, so that the past no longer predicts the future.
 For reference, see {: style="width:95%;text-align:justify"}

-- [Mostly Prior-Free Asset Allocation](https://www.risk.net/journal-of-risk/5416616/mostly-prior-free-asset-allocation), S. Chassang, *Journal of Risk*, 2018
+- [Mostly Prior-Free Asset Allocation](https://www.risk.net/journal-of-risk/5416616/mostly-prior-free-asset-allocation), S. Chassang, *Journal of Risk*, 2018,
 - [Managing a Crypto-Currency Portfolio via Minmax Drawdown Control](https://ssrn.com/abstract=3179215), S. Chassang and A. Wang, 2018.
 {: style="width:95%;text-align:justify"}